-Q8: We have offices in the Australia, UK and Germany and want to be ranked in both countries.
+Q8: We have offices in Australia, UK and Germany and wish to be ranked in all three countries.
 Should we complete three distinct questionnaires, i.e. one for each country?

 A: Yes.
 Please ensure the case studies in each questionnaire are work handled or at least led by practitioners based in that country.

-Q9: We have offices in several states in the USA.
+Q9: We have offices in several states in the US.
 How should we approach our firm questionnaire?

-Q10: I see your main areas of focus are patent, trade mark and copyright.
-Would you consider other related areas?
+Q10: I see the main areas of IP you cover are patent, trade mark and copyright.
+Would you consider other areas?

-Q12: We are a PR/marketing agency and we assist firms with directory submissions.
+Q11: We are a PR/marketing agency that assists firms with directory submissions.
 Do you need authorisation from the firms we represent?
 A: Yes.
 We will ask you to tell us who you represent and provide written authorisation from the firm.
-Please note that we will still retain a contact from the firm on record and may ask for confirmation each year.
+Please note that we will still retain a contact from the firm and may ask for authorisation each year.

 Firm rankings and awards

-Q1: Does feedback from firms you have ranked highly have more weight or influence on your ranking decision?
+Q1: Does feedback from highly-rated firms have more weight or influence on your ranking decision?